atlas-php/core/README.md

 ### Package Test Case

 `Atlas\Core\Testing\PackageTestCase` bootstraps an in-memory sqlite connection and ships helpers for loading migrations or running artisan commands from Testbench, so every package test suite starts from the same baseline.
+See the [Package Integration Guide](./docs/Packages.md) for a full walkthrough.

 ### Core Metadata Contract